-When parents set limits on media time and restrict the types of content kids watch, they see real results.
+When parents use screen time parental control limits on media time and restrict the types of content kids watch, they see real results.

 A generation or two ago, children occupied their time with sports and imaginative play.
 They’d kick around the soccer ball, play a game of catch, or engage in a futuristic fight with robots or aliens.
 Today, children’s time is increasingly spent parked in front of a screen.